Autumn Safety Tips

 There’s nothing like the crisp, cool air and luscious foliage to get you excited for the changing seasons.
 Your pet, too, is probably welcoming a break from summer's hot, sticky weather.
 But fall is also a time of lurking dangers for our furry friends.
 From household poisons to cold weather hazards, there are important safety issues to consider.

-Below are some tips to keep your pet happy and healthy during the autumn months.
+Below are some tips from our experts at the ASPCA Animal Poison Control Center (APCC) to keep your pet safe, happy and healthy during the autumn months.

 Be Cautious of Rodenticides and Cold Weather Poisons

-The use of rat and mouse poisons increase in the fall as rodents seek shelter from the cooler temperatures by attempting to move indoors.
+The use of rodenticides increase in the fall as rodents seek shelter from the cooler temperatures by attempting to move indoors.
 Rodenticides are highly toxic to pets and, if ingested, the results could be fatal.
 If you must use these products, please do so with extreme caution and put them in places inaccessible to your pets.

 Many people choose fall as the time to change their car's engine coolant.
 Ethylene glycol-based coolants are highly toxic, so spills should be cleaned up immediately.
 Consider switching to propylene glycol-based coolants—though they aren't completely nontoxic, they are much less toxic than other engine coolants.